shajra/nix-project/README.md

 One of the benefits of Nix is that it pins our dependencies to specific versions.
 When they are downloaded, they are parity checked with an explicitly provided hash.
 Because each new version of each dependency requires a new hash, maintaining these hashes can be a chore, especially when upgrading many dependencies to their latest versions.

-Fortunately, a tool called [Niv](https://github.com/nmattia/niv) provides a command-line tool `niv` to make upgrading dependencies as simple a single command.
+Fortunately, a tool called [Niv](https://github.com/nmattia/niv) provides a command-line tool `niv` to make upgrading dependencies a single command.

 You could use `niv` directly, but it has some dependencies it expects to be already installed.
 Although not often a problem, Niv's reliance on preexisting installations isn't in the spirit of Nix.
 We want Nix to download all dependencies for us.
 That's why we're using Nix in the first place.